ApolloZhu/en/source/_posts/shimming-swiftui-apis-by-hacking-overload-resolution.md

 > 4. Every source file implicitly imports the core standard library as a non-selective import.
 > 5. If the name refers to a function, normal overload resolution may resolve ambiguities.

-That means we could provide shims by declaring:
+That means we could provide shims by declaring, for example:

 1. a type alias called `FocusState` to shadow SwiftUI's definition of `FocusState` type